mcw-rcc/mcw-rcc.github.io/docs/user-guide/access/ssh-keys.md

 ![MobaKeyGen-generate](../../_static/img/MobaKeyGen-generate.png){ width="400" }

 You should see key information.
-Enter an optional comment and a secure passpphrase.
+Enter an optional comment and a secure passphrase.
 Use a strong password with complexity and length.
 Lastly, save your public and private keys.

 ![MobaKeyGen-save](../../_static/img/MobaKeyGen-save.png){ width="400" }